macaroni-os/mark-devkit/README.md

 * `builtin-noop`: this generator permits to define static versions and/or snapshot.

+* `builtin-pypi`: this generator permits to use Pypi JSON API to retrieve releases

 ## Definitions

 In the *autogen* language every block of YAML is called *definition* and is managed